andreaslam/ZanLing-TrueZero/README.md

 - `getdecode.rs` - used for internal testing.
 Used for obtaining the encoded NN inputs.
 - `getmove.rs` - used for internal testing.
 Used for obtaining a single tree search.
 - `getgame.rs` - used for internal testing.
 Used for obtaining a game.
-### Prototype UCI compliant code
-- `main.py` - run this file for the "work-in-progress" experience of the UCI Engine
-- `aiucieval.py` - UCI compliant version of the code that handles move search and evaluation
-- `aiuci.py` - UCI compliant, contains the logic for handling UCI commands
 ### Source code for AI
 - `decoder.rs` - used to decode and encode inputs for AI.
 Also handles the creation of child nodes.
 This is where NN inference happens.
 - `mcts_trainer.rs` - used for MCTS tree search.
 Initialises the NN and manages the entire tree search.
 Adds Dirichlet noise .